rmarable/ParallelClusterMaker/README.md

 Per the AWS public documentation, please use this option with caution.

-## HPC Software and Application Support
+## HPC Software Packages and Application Support

-ParallelClusterMaker automatically provides support for Spack, a package manager that makes it easier to build and maintain multiple versions and configurations of complex HPC software.
+ParallelClusterMaker automatically includes support for Spack, a package manager that makes it easier to build and maintain multiple versions and configurations of complex HPC software.